Vertigo (film): Re-evaluation

 Over time the film has been re-evaluated by film critics and has moved higher in esteem in most critics' opinions.
-Every ten years since 1952, the British Film Institute magazine Sight and Sound has asked the world's leading film critics to compile a list of the ten greatest films of all time.
-In the 1962 and 1972 polls, Vertigo was not among the top 10 films in voting; only in 1982, after Hitchcock's death, did Vertigo enter the list, in seventh place.
+Vertigo did not place in the top ten of the British Film Institute magazine Sight and Sound decennial critics' poll of the greatest films of all time in either 1962 or 1972.
+It first entered the list in 1982, after Hitchcock's death, ranking seventh.
 By 1992 it had advanced to fourth place, by 2002 to second, and in 2012 to first place in both the crime genre and overall, ahead of previous first-place entry Citizen Kane; in the 2022 poll, it took second place behind Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles.
 In the 2012 Sight & Sound director's poll of the greatest films ever made Vertigo was ranked seventh; In the 2002 and 2022 editions of the directors' list the film ranked sixth.

 Commenting upon the 2012 results, the magazine's editor Nick James said that Vertigo was "the ultimate critics' film.
 It is a dream-like film about people who are not sure who they are but who are busy reconstructing themselves and each other to fit a kind of cinema ideal of the ideal soul-mate."
 In recent years, critics have noted that the casting of Stewart as a character who becomes disturbed and obsessive ultimately enhances the film's unconventionality and suspense, since Stewart had previously been known for warmhearted roles.

 In 1998, Time Out conducted a poll in which Vertigo was voted the fifth greatest film of all time.
 The Village Voice ranked Vertigo at No. 3 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.
 Entertainment Weekly voted it the 19th Greatest film of all time in 1999.
 In January 2002, the film was included on the list of the "Top 100 Essential Films of All Time" by the National Society of Film Critics.
 In 2009, the film was ranked at No. 10 on Japanese film magazine Kinema Junpos Top 10 Non-Japanese Films of All Time list.
 In 2022, Time Out magazine ranked the film at No.15 on their list of "The 100 best thriller films of all time".

 Already in the 1960s, Cahiers du Cinéma critics had begun re-evaluating Hitchcock as a serious artist.
 The film ranked eighth on Cahiers du Cinémas Top 10 Films of the Year List in 1959.
 However, even François Truffaut's 1962 book of interviews with Hitchcock devotes only a few pages to Vertigo.
 Dan Auiler has suggested that the real beginning of Vertigos re-evaluation was the 1968 publication of British-Canadian scholar Robin Wood's book Hitchcock's Films, which called it "Hitchcock's masterpiece to date and one of the four or five most profound and beautiful films the cinema has yet given us".